-Over the past several years, Google has added a lot of great features to make it easier for your to find contact information, photos, previous customer reviews, recent posts, and even links to your social media.
+Over the past several years, Google has added many great features to make it easier for you to find contact information, photos, previous customer reviews, recent posts, and even links to your social media.
 Filling out all aspects of your GMB profile can increase the chance to show up in Google’s Local Pack, Local Finder, Google Maps, and organic rankings in general.

-Let’s get started about why GMB is worth the time and energy, and how to claim your free listing.
+Let’s get started on why GMB is worth the time and energy and how to claim your free listing.

 Is Google My Business Free?

 Yes, thankfully, this powerful tool is free.
-It is essential that you fill out all of the content correctly and accurately.
+You must fill out all of the content correctly and accurately.
 Be sure to maximize the ability of your GMB profile by adding necessary information like your name, address, and phone number, as well as taking the time to post new content regularly.

 Like any online platform, the listing is only as good as the time you put into filling it out with high-quality content.
 Google’s research suggests that customers are 50% more likely to consider purchasing from businesses with a complete listing.
 Just because your GMB listing is free doesn’t mean you quickly fill it out in five minutes and forget it forever.